|New World Treasures

 Coins of assayer D (Diego de la Torre) are know for their high

-quality and fine details.
+quality and fine detail.
 This coin is no exception as it

 is struck on a broad flan with nearly full legends and crown.
 The

-cross and shield are full and perfectly centered.
+cross and shield are full and nicely centered.
 To the

-left of the shield is a star (found only on Lima coins and
+mark II (2 reales).
+To the right is a star (found only on Lima coins and

 symbolizing that the City was officially established on January